promptrace/promptlab/README.md

 - [Samples](#samples)
 - [CLI](#cli)

-## PrompTrace
+## PromptLab

-PrompTrace is a free, open-source library that simplifies building applications with LLMs by tackling some key challenges:
+PromptLab is a free, open-source library that simplifies building applications with LLMs by tackling some key challenges:

 - Designing experiments with any evaluation library
 - Comparing experiments to identify the best prompt
 - Deploying and tracking prompts in production

-## Why PrompTrace
+## Why PromptLab

-PrompTrace streamlines prompt engineering, making it easy to set up experiments, evaluate prompts, and track them in production.
+PromptLab streamlines prompt engineering, making it easy to set up experiments, evaluate prompts, and track them in production.

 Key Benefits: